 This assignment will create the structure for the final paper.
-For this submission the introduction section needs to be completed along with at least 3 sources that will be included on the reference page.
+For this submission the introduction section needs to be completed where you set up the topic and pose a research question.
+The other major areas should be listed in the outline without content.
+I want you to be aware of what the final paper will include.
+At least 3 sources that will be included on the reference page.
+You should include a title page in this APA formatted paper.